lombao/lxzasm/README.md

 ## The build requirements are:
 - flex and bison
-- any non-prehistoric glibc will suffice
+- any non-prehistoric glibc & gcc  will suffice

 ## How to build ?
 ```